Cervical cancer

 There are things you can do to help prevent cervical cancer.

-- Have regular cervical screening to pick up and treat any pre-cancerous cells in your cervix (neck of the womb).
+- Have regular cervical screening (smear tests) to pick up and treat any pre-cancerous cells in your cervix (neck of the womb).
+Screening can also detect cancerous cells at an early stage, when it can be better treated.
 Ask your GP if you would like to have a smear test but aren’t on the screening list.

 Cancer awareness: cervical cancer